-Join us for an evening of celebratory music and readings in the glorious surroundings of St. Patrick’s Hall as we rediscover music written for the Irish State Musick; the band of virtuoso musicians based at Dublin Castle in the 18th Century.
+Join us for an evening of celebratory music and readings in the glorious surroundings of St Patrick’s Hall as we rediscover music written for the Irish State Musick, the band of virtuoso musicians based at Dublin Castle in the eighteenth century.

 Also including compositions with connections to Dublin by Purcell, Roseingrave, Vivaldi, Corelli, Boyce, Handel and even Jonathan Swift.

 Ensemble Marsyas will be conducted by Peter Whelan.

 Emilie Renard: Mezzo Soprano